influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowTemplateSpec.md

 # workflow.v1alpha1.workflowTemplateSpec

-WorkflowTemplateSpec is a spec of WorkflowTemplate.
+"WorkflowTemplateSpec is a spec of WorkflowTemplate."

 ## Index